 As described in The Cuckoo’s Calling, with Robin’s first encounter with the spot: “The nondescript black-painted doorway of the office she sought stood to the left of the 12 Bar Café.”

-Throughout The Cuckoo’s Calling, it is mentioned that Strike could hear the bass from the 12 Bar Café below his office.
+Throughout The Cuckoo’s Calling, it’s mentioned that Strike can hear the bass from the 12 Bar Café below his office.
 This small live music venue was located in the space now fronted by the mural from 1994 until 2015.
 Some now-well-known musicians played at 12 Bar before they were so well-known, including Adele, Martha Wainwright, KT Tunstall, Damien Rice and Keane.
 The building was originally stables, built in 1635, before becoming a blacksmith shop until after World War I.

 From The Silkworm onwards Strike lives in the tiny flat at the top of the building, which consists of a kitchen/sitting room, bedroom and bathroom.
 In The Cuckoo’s Calling, the manager of the 12 Bar resides there.